RaphMt117/gynit/README.md

 ### Next steps

 - Finish the template README for each language.
+- Add more languages
+- Add .gitignore template for each lang

+### Done

 - Option to `git init` in the act of creation.
-- Add more languages